tonich-sh/pjpersist/README.rst

   ...     def __str__(self):
   ...         return self.name

-Let's create a new person and store it in mongoDB:
+Let's create a new person and store it in PostGreSQL:

   >>> stephan = Person(u'Stephan')
   >>> dm.root['stephan'] = stephan

 By default, persistent objects are stored in a collection having the Python path of the class.
-Let's see what got stored in mongoDB:
+Let's see what got stored in PostGreSQL:

   >>> dumpCollection('__main__.Person')
   [{u'_id': ObjectId('51c0571eb25d2b2de8325726'),